8 Ways to Never Get a Cavity or Lose a Tooth - Evidence-Based

 If you’ve had a lot of dental work done in the past or have the kind of dental anatomy where food collects easily, your dentist might even recommend more frequent flossing and/or a water pick.

-One way to know is how frequently you pull out a head of broccoli or a rib eye with your floss.
-A lot?
+Do you pull out a head of broccoli or a rib eye with your floss?
 Then you probably should floss regularly.
 But if your floss is relatively clean and odorless when it comes out, missing a day or two here and there may not be dangerous.

 For me, it’s one of those things that if I don’t floss every night I’ll lose the habit.
 So I do it daily.
-As for a water pick, I haven’t found the data to be convincing, but better than not flossing at all, maybe?
+I don’t use a waterpik but would consider if the gaps between my teeth change with age.

 4. Toothpaste Options

-This is a very sensitive topic and usually gets bloods pumping and boiling.
-As always, I’m not giving medical advice, I’m just a family medicine physician who believes in prevention over treatment and who wants to keep his teeth as long as possible, but not forever.
+I’m not giving medical advice, I’m just a family medicine physician who believes in prevention over treatment and who wants to keep his teeth as long as possible.
 Toothpaste is the least important of all.

 Fluoride, fluoride-free, toothpaste tablets, powders, baking soda, salt, or whatever else that’s out there, they are all incredibly safe and can help the bristles get a little deeper into the plaque if your brushing duration and technique isn’t the best.